sipcentric/node-pbx-client/README.md

     },
   });

-  // For the sake of a simple example, we'll dial a number as soon as we connect ua.on('connected', () => {
+  // For the sake of simplicity, we'll dial a number as soon as we connect ua.on('connected', () => {
     // *52 is an echo test, which is useful for development const call = ua.dial('*52'); // Change this to the number you'd like to call